Causality and Correlation Graph Modeling for Effective and Explainable Session-based Recommendation: Empirical Evaluations

 \subsubsection{Effectiveness of Causality Graphs vs. Correlation Graph (RQ2).}

 CGSR considers both causality and correlation graphs.
-To explore the effectiveness of each type of relationship, we compare CGSR with three variants: (1) CGSR-ca removes both cause graph $\mathcal{G}^c$ and effect graph $\mathcal{G}^e$; (2) CGSR-r ignores correlation graph $\mathcal{G}^r$; (3) CGSR-p does not consider the session representation $\mathbf{S}^p$.
-The performance of CGSR and the three variants are shown in Table \ref{tb:causalityEffectiveness}.
+To explore the effectiveness of each type of relationship, we compare CGSR with four variants: (1) CGSR-ca removes both cause graph $\mathcal{G}^c$ and effect graph $\mathcal{G}^e$; (2) CGSR-r ignores correlation graph $\mathcal{G}^r$; (3) CGSR-p does not consider the session representation $\mathbf{S}^p$; and (4) CGSR\_mean only considers $Score^p$ in Equation \ref{eq:Score}.
+The performance of CGSR and the four variants are shown in Table \ref{tb:causalityEffectiveness}.

-As shown in Table \ref{tb:causalityEffectiveness}, CGSR performs superior to the three variants across all metrics, validating the effectiveness of the three designs, particularly distinguishing directed causality relationship from undirected correlation relationship between items.
+As shown in Table \ref{tb:causalityEffectiveness}, CGSR performs superior to the four variants across all metrics, validating the effectiveness of the four designs, particularly distinguishing directed causality relationship from undirected correlation relationship between items.
 Besides, CGSR-ca performs better than CGSR-r, implying that only considering correlation graph is better than only considering causality relationship.
 This might be due to the undirected correlation graph might already cover the causality relationship but vice versa not.

 Furthermore, we also explore the effectiveness of weights designs in cause and effect graphs (i.e., \textbf{impact of causality weights}).
 CGSR defines weights of causality-related graphs as discussed in Section \ref{sec:prelim}.
 To validate the effectiveness, we compare CGSR with two alternatives: (1) CGSR-W, where edge weights in cause and effect graph are set to $1$; and (2) CGSR-CC, which does not rule out the impact of common cause.
-As can see in Figure \ref{fig:causalityWeights}, CGSR performs better than the two variants, verifying the effectiveness of our design and the necessity of removing common cause in identifying causality relationship.
+As can see in Table \ref{tb:causalityWeights}, CGSR performs better than the two variants, verifying the effectiveness of our design and the necessity of removing common cause in identifying causality relationship.

+To further validate the impact of cause or effect graphs, we make the cause graph and effect graph into a random graph (cause\_random and effect\_random), respectively.
+The results are shown in Figure \ref{fig:random}, where we can see that cause\_random and effect\_random perform consistently worse than CGSR, also implying the effectiveness of building cause and effect graphs.